Mandate for Leadership: Mandate VII

-The seventh edition of Mandate for Leadership was published in November 2016, shortly after the election of Donald Trump to the Presidency.
-This edition was longer, published in three volumes, in part because much of the progress toward the foundation's goals had been lost during the presidency of Barack Obama.
-This edition of the mandate was published in three volumes.
+The seventh edition, Mandate for Leadership: Blueprint for Reform, was published in November 2016, shortly after the 2016 U.S. presidential election won by Donald Trump.
+This edition was longer than prior editions, published in three volumes, in part because much of the progress of the foundation's public policy agenda had been lost during the presidency of Barack Obama.
+In 2018, Heritage claimed the Trump administration had by then embraced 64%, or nearly 2/3rds, of 334 proposed policies in the foundation's Mandate for Leadership.